mach0/dangerdeep/dangerdeep/modernize-readme.txt

 .get_texture() for elements and all draw_at_pos etc must die.
 .game::get_id must die.
 -------------WE ARE HERE-----------------
 .
-Introduce elem2d helper for displays and convert code to them (makes transition to new gpu code easier)
+Introduce elem2d helper for displays and convert code to layout.xml (makes transition to new gpu code easier) .
-  Much boring work but can be tested in master easily.
-  We can add elem2d class and elements and convert display for display with checking between each of them!
-.
 Fix viewmodel app (no model can be seen, no background)
 ------------ MOST GLOBAL CODE IMPROVEMENTS UP TO HERE, HERE COME GAMEPLAY/INTERNAL STRUCTURE IMPROVEMENTS ------------------------
 . add new sensors (test if they work!!!) needs test program.
 .
-Divide code into separate libraries better (partly done)
+Divide code into separate libraries better (partly done) remove dftdall library.
 ------------ MODERN ADVANCED RENDERING AND I/O HERE --------------------------------------------------
 .
 Finally adjust rendering
 	maybe we can adjust all the display classes to use the new kind of